daniel-lalaina-movile/cryptobash/README.md

 cp .credentials-example .credentials

-Include your API keys and secrets in .credentials (If you use only one of both exchanges, just keep the other one empty.)
+Include your API credentials in .credentials (If you use only one of both exchanges, just keep the other one empty.)

 ## Current capabilities